-Describing the after section of a vessel, or things to the Aft rear of amidships and near the stern.
+Aft Describing the after section of a vessel, or things to the rear of amidships and near the stern.

-Touching bottom.
-Aground
+Aground Touching bottom.

-In the center, the center portion of a vessel.
-Amidships
+Amidships In the center, the center portion of a vessel.

-A forging or casting shaped to grip the sea bottom and, by Anchor means of a cable or rope, hold a boat in a desired position.
+Anchor A forging or casting shaped to grip the sea bottom and, by means of a cable or rope, hold a boat in a desired position.

-A customary, suitable and (usually) designated harbor Anchorage area in which vessels may anchor.
+Anchorage A customary, suitable and (usually) designated harbor area in which vessels may anchor.

-To remove water from a boat by pump or bailer.
-Bail (Bale)
+Bail To remove water from a boat by pump or bailer.

-A post or buoy placed over a shoal or bank to warn ves-Beacon sels, also a signal mark on land.
+Beacon A post or buoy placed over a shoal or bank to warn vessels, also a signal mark on land.

-Imaginary line amidships at right angles to keel of vessel.
-Beam seen.
+Beam Imaginary line amidships at right angles to keel of vessel.